zachpetch/learning-platform/README.md

 I used TailwindCSS, as it's a UI framework I'm familiar with.
 And though I see there is a gem for importing it, I've just used the standard TailwindCSS CDN for the time being.

+Note: I wrote this next part before starting to figure out the way partials work, and I've since started implementing a couple of view elements with them, but didn't have the time to re-do it all to be more cleanly put together.
 In that context, as well, I would like to learn a bit more about templating and components (whether this is done with React, or if there are standard Rails best practices in this regard) as, ideally, there wouldn't be a lot of repeated utility classes in each of the similarly styled components (like search fields or cards), but the style would be defined on a single component that would be then re-used wherever needed.
 This is another thing I would tackle given a bit more time, but seemed less important to do here, where the primary goal of developing the domain logic.

 There are a couple places I used icons from TailwindCSS's Heroicons library.
-For the sake of simplicity, I've just copied and pasted the SVG code from heroicons.com, but in practice I would probably pull in the library (or a similar one) through a gem, or something along those lines.
+For the sake of quickness, I just copied and pasted the SVG code from heroicons.com, but in practice I would probably pull in the library (or a similar one) through a gem, or something along those lines.

-### Licenses and Subscriptions

-There is probably a better way to handle these, and obviously the entire application isn't fleshed out such that a user can go in and redeem a license for a subscription, but my thought here is that, in production, a license would be generated with a code and the number of terms it would cover.
-In that way, a user could buy or be granted a license to one or more terms.
-And when they redeem the license for a term, it would create a subscription for that term that is associated with that license.
-There would need to be checks in place to ensure a license cannot be used for more subscriptions than the number of terms it has been generated with.
+#### Pagination and Searching/Filtering

+I wanted to do as much of this project using built-in Rails functionality, or other gems considered "best practice", but though there are some frameworks that enable searching/filtering and pagination without refreshing the whole page, I was not able to figure out how to do that with Rails before I was feeling pressed for time.
+So, I've implemented this functionality using AJAX to make the requests, and set up the controller to recognize AJAX requests differently than standard GET requests, returning only the parts of the page that need to be updated, rather than refreshing the entire page.

+With that said, I'd be very interested to know if there is a built-in method in Rails, or what the standard practice is for doing this.

+### Soft Deletion

+I like the idea of using soft-deletion for posterity.
+It seems like there are useful gems for handling this, like the `discard` gem.
+With that said, in the context of the assignment, I didn't want to spend too much time figuring that out this week, so the models are using destructive deletion that cascades to dependent models.
+In practice, however, it would be worth setting the database up to opt for soft-deletion (or deactivation) of records, or at least determining what data should be kept after deletion (for example, nullifying associations on deletion of dependent records rather than deleting the records entirely).